 The project to deliver One Laptop Per Child (OLPC) for educational purpose in developing countries is doing great in Paraguay.
 According to developer Bernie Innocenti, this success comes from a way to manage the development of the Sugar educational software that other countries (or any other similar projects, see for example the Teachermate or the italian JumpPC) could and should imitate.
+Stop: Bernie, what do you like in OLPC Paraguay?

 - On Nov.
 5th, 2009, during the first OLE Assembly in Kathmandu, I visited a class that uses the XO laptop in the Binayak Bal School of Badal Gaun, Nepal.
 Nepal is a wonderful country, but it is still a very poor one (470 USD average yearly income).
 One of the consequences is that, according to Rabi Karmacharya, executive director of OLE Nepal, “even in the third and fourth grades, many children really don’t know how to read”.